 This time Microsoft balanced tablet’s as well as desktop’s interface perfectly.
-This time they have enhanced the start menu, added a new feature called task viewer and snap application feature is super duper cool and fits everything easily.
+This time they have enhanced the start menu added a new feature called task viewer and snap application feature is super duper cool and fits everything easily.

 1. Enhancement in Start Menu

-You will still enjoy feature of pinning apps to this small metro interface if you want to add any or can remove it if not needed.
-Also there is a small change in power button location; as we can see that the power button is now on top of the start menu which we think a nice place as per the new look.
+You will still enjoy the feature of pinning apps to this small metro interface if you want to add any or can remove it if not needed.
+Also, there is a small change in power button location; as we can see that the power button is now on top of the start menu which we think a nice place as per the new look.

 2. New Task Viewer Option

 Microsoft also added multiple desktop feature where you can work on multiple desktops.
-You have option to run different apps on different desktops.
+You have the option to run different apps on different desktops.